Working with Entities

 Working across subgraphs

 Connectors work seamlessly to combine data across multiple services, or subgraphs, into a unified GraphQL API, or supergraph.
-You can use connectors to contribute to and reference entities from other subgraphs, whether those are different REST or GraphQL APIs.
+You can use Connectors to contribute to and reference entities from other subgraphs, whether those are different REST or GraphQL APIs.

 Working across subgraphs with keys